Ruslan Chagaev: Personal life

 Chagaev is of Volga Tatar ethnicity and an adherent of Islam.
-His parents, Shamil and Zamira Chagaev, are Mishar Tatars from the village of Kalda (located in today's Baryshsky District of Ulyanovsk Oblast, Russia), who moved to the Uzbek SSR in the 1950s.
+His parents, Shamil and Zamira Chagaev, are Mishar Tatars from the Tatar village of Kalda (located in today's Baryshsky District of Ulyanovsk Oblast, Russia), who moved to the Uzbek SSR in the 1950s.
 Chagaev has a sister, Luiza.
 He is married to Viktoria, an ethnic Armenian, who is also from Andijan.
 They have three children together: Artur (named after his friend Artur Grigorian), Alan and Adam.
-Their first son, Artur, was born on 24 March 2004.
+Their first son, Artur, was born on 24 March 2004, and played American football for Spanish River High School and Boca Raton High School, later attending the University of Florida.

 Around the time shortly after winning the world title, several news reported that Chagaev was having an affair with Gulnara Karimova, daughter of the Uzbek President Islam Karimov.
 An anonymous source claimed that Karimova pressured Chagaev to divorce his then-wife and marry her, and on 18 October 2007 a website CentreAsia published news that Chagaev divorced his wife on 26 September; the website showed photos of documents published by the tabloid Darakchi to confirm those rumors.
 Shortly afterwards Chagaev and Karimova scheduled a wedding date, however shortly before the date Ruslan, Viktoria and their kids left Uzbekistan and moved to Germany where Ruslan and Viktoria remarried.
 This resulted in the government taking his portraits away from all places and Uzbek media being forbidden to mention Chagaev in any form.
 Currently Ruslan resides in Hamburg, Germany with his family.

 Chagaev is a fan of Schalke 04.
 Before his first title defense against Matt Skelton, Chagaev visited Schalke's training center.
 The team's head coach Mirko Slomka offered his players to train while using exercises typical for boxers.
 At the end of the training, Chagaev had a sparring session with its main squad players, particularly Gerald Asamoah and Marcelo Bordon.
 Prior to his showdown with Wladimir Klitschko, Chagaev became an official member of its fan club.
 He also publicly received its home shirt from the club's president Josef Schnusenberg.